-This summer GaLTT signed a trail licence agreement with landowner Harriet Thomas allowing public access to her beautiful "Haven Woods", which stretches from the end of King Road up behind Twin Beaches Centre down to Berry Point Road at Fin Road.
-She has invited GaLTT to extend the trail system.
+This summer GaLTT signed a trail licence agreement with UK landowner Harriet Thomas allowing public access to her beautiful "Haven Woods", which stretches from the end of King Road up behind Twin Beaches Centre down to Berry Point Road at Fin Road.
+She invited GaLTT to extend the trail system.